-So, you're selling your home... and now the holidays are here!
-As if it wasn't already a stressfull time!
-But, don't worry!
+So, you’re selling your home and as if it wasn’t already a stressful time, now the holidays are here!
+Don’t worry!
 Selling your home during the holidays just means that you need a short crash course in decorating without turning off potential buyers.

-Unless your name is Scrooge, it's hard to argue that glitter, lights, and colorful decorations make a home look more cheerful and inviting.
-But you also want the buyers to have an easy time imagining themselves and their families (and their own holiday traditions) in your home.
-This doesn't mean you shouldn't decorate for the holidays, but you shouldn't hang all the boughs of holly, Christmas lights, Hanukkah menorahs, and every holiday card you receive, either.
+Unless your name is Scrooge, it’s hard to argue that glitter, lights, and colorful decorations make a home look more cheerful and inviting.
+But you also want buyers to have an easy time imagining themselves and their families, not to mention their own holiday traditions, in your home.
+This doesn’t mean you shouldn’t decorate for the holidays, but you shouldn’t deck out the halls with boughs of holly, Christmas lights, Hanukkah menorahs, and every holiday card you receive, either.

 DEPERSONALIZE YOUR DECOR!

-Just like with your "normal" home decor, while selling your home, you want the decor to appeal to the masses.
-You want buyers to be able to imagine themselves and their family in the space, not seeing your family in the space.
-Don't hang the personalized stockings on the mantle, and keep the cherished family heirloom decorations packed in a box.
-Also, don't display your cherished religious tokens or every holiday card you've received.
+Just like with your “normal” home decor, while selling your home, you want any decor to appeal to the masses.
+You want buyers to be able to imagine themselves and their family in the space, not yours.
+Don’t hang your personalized stockings on the mantle, and keep cherished family heirloom decorations packed in a box.
+Also, don’t display your cherished religious tokens or every holiday card you’ve received.